the 606 trail

 • Loop

-Right in the middle of the city's action is one of the most scenic walking paths.
-While you may only see the Riverwalk as a touristy stream of kayaking and festive boating, the 3.4-mile-long path is lined with public art, including Art on the Mart and the Vietnam Veterans Memorial Fountain.
+Smack dab in the middle of Chicago's action is one of the city's most scenic walking paths.
+While seasoned Chicagoans may only consider the Riverwalk to be a tourist trap hosting a steady stream of kayaking and festive boating, the 3.4-mile path has plenty to offer locals.
+Stroll along the water to enjoy a path lined with inspiring public art, including ART on THE MART and the Vietnam Veterans Memorial Fountain.

 Advertising